vectordotdev/content-old/posts/promql-guide.md

 `node_filesystem_avail{fstype!~"tmpfs|fuse.lxcfs|squashfs"} / node_filesystem_size{fstype!~"tmpfs|fuse.lxcfs|squashfs"}`

 Percentage of disk space being used by instance.
-We're looking for the available space being used by instances that have `tmpfs`, `fuse.lxcfs`, or `squashfs` in their `fstype` and dividing that by their total size.
+We're looking for the available space, ignoring instances that have `tmpfs`, `fuse.lxcfs`, or `squashfs` in their `fstype` and dividing that by their total size.

 ![](./images/promql-guide/disk.png)

-You can find more great examples [here](https://github.com/infinityworks/prometheus-example-queries).
+You can find more useful examples [here](https://github.com/infinityworks/prometheus-example-queries).

 ## 3 Pillars of Observability